YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 Crawling faster now he realised how this worked, he got to the rough wooden shed halfway up the field behind their house.
 It was open on one side, rusty farming implements hanging from most pegs, but there was one shining sword.

 The sheep were making a terrible noise.
-His heart thundered in his chest, and his breath was short and fearful.
+His heart thundered, and his breath was short and fearful.
 He knew what he would see even before he looked into the sword and saw the face of a dragon.

 He roared in fear and confusion.
 His claws lashed out and destroyed one side of the shed; the other crashed down in front of him.

 The field glowed orange, revealing his hideous body, the scattered sheep and the trail of destruction he had left behind.
 He crouched there, dazed, as the light flickered over him.
-There was no avoiding it - he was trapped in this dragon body.
-He shifted experimentally this way and that, gradually adjusting, finding his new muscles and new joints, working out how they moved.
+How did this happen?
+How could he change back?
+He scratched at his scales with curved claws, trying to dig down to his real skin underneath.
+He was in there somewhere, the real him, trapped in this terrible body.

 The patrols.
 The dragon patrols Chief Duporth had promised must have started.
 They were dragon hunters coming closer.
 And he was a dragon.

 The conclusion sparked like a fire in his mind.
 He had to move.
 He should fly!
-He had great folded wings hanging limply under his arms.
+He had great folded wings hanging limply under his arms, he should use them!
 Rearing up, he raised his arms and brought them down in a mighty flap.

 He spun around, trampled the fence, and tried to gallop up the field away from home.
 But his arms and legs tangled as he ran and he fell heavily, knocking his chin against the earth.
 In a panic he resorted to a baby's crawl, diagonal limbs moving together, then sped up the motion as fast as he could.
 Another arrow whistled past before he started to pull away from his pursuers.